Airsequel/graphql/README.md

 ## State of the work

-For now this only provides a parser and a printer for the GraphQL query language and allows to execute queries and mutations using the given schema, but without the validation step.
+For now this library provides:

+- Parser for the query and schema languages, as well as a printer for the query language (minimizer and pretty-printer).
+- Data structures to define a type system.
+- Executor (queries, mutations and subscriptions are supported).
+- Validation is work in progress.
+- Introspection isn't available yet.

 But the idea is to be a Haskell port of [`graphql-js`](https://github.com/graphql/graphql-js).

-For the list of currently missing features see issues marked as "[not implemented](https://github.com/caraus-ecms/graphql/labels/not%20implemented)".
+For a more precise list of currently missing features see issues marked as "[not implemented](https://github.com/caraus-ecms/graphql/labels/not%20implemented)".

 ## Documentation